shentomboc/Internet-Cafe-Reservation/README.md

-# About my Library Management System
+# About my Internet Cafe Reservation System
-It uses .NET Programming Language and uses MySQL as database
+It uses Python Programming Language
+It was my project in subject Data Structures and Algorithms